 - Additional trail construction continues as we fine-tune the High Rock Trail resulting in a few minor route changes.

-- Elk Pass Trailhead Resupply will continue this year thanks to Nicole Sharpe who has again generously offered to deliver resupply boxes to the Elk Pass Trailhead in Peter Lougheed Provincial Park.
-The cost is $25 for GDTA members or $40 for non-members.
-Contact Nicole through Facebook or at firstname.lastname@example.org to book your delivery service and receive mailing instructions.
-Once you’ve paid the fee, Nicole will give you her Zoleo satellite communicator number in case on-trail communication is needed.
+- Elk Pass Trailhead Resupply will continue this year thanks to Nicole Sharpe who has again generously offered to deliver resupply boxes to the Elk Pass Trailhead (b40) in Peter Lougheed Provincial Park.
+The cost is $35 for GDTA members or $50 for non-members.
+Contact Nicole at firstname.lastname@example.org to book your delivery service and receive mailing instructions.
+Once you’ve paid the fee, Nicole will provide her Zoleo satellite communicator number in case on-trail communication is needed.

 - The Six-Passes Alternate Route is closed again this year to all overnight random camping but is open to random day use activity.

-- The three campgrounds on the Maligne Pass Trail previously available online as ‘Maligne Pass North’ (Mary Vaux, Mary Schäffer, Trapper Creek) are listed in the online reservation system separately, 1 site per night at each campground.
+- Trail maintenance on the Maligne Pass Trail has significantly improved that route with much of the deadfall and brush removed over the past couple years.
+Additional trail maintenance will continue in 2024.
+Similar to last year, the three campgrounds on the Maligne Pass Trail previously available online as ‘Maligne Pass North’ (Mary Vaux, Mary Schäffer, Trapper Creek) are listed in the online reservation system separately, with 1 site per night available at each campground.

 - The Berg Lake Trail remains closed and it will not open this summer so hikers should plan accordingly when arranging resupply or exiting the trail.

 - The Moose River Trail remains open so hikers can connect with Section G via Moose Pass.

 - Exiting via the Moose River Trail to Highway 16 is another option.